mpt777/SupersizeMe/README.md

 The original idea for the project came to me during my experiences backpacking.
 I've eaten at plenty of Ma and Pa resturants after a long week of hiking.
 Usually, These resturants are not required to post their nutritional data for the food that they serve, due to their small business size.
 I originally planned on building a model that would take catagorical attributes about the food (such as they type of food, serving size, and comparable resturants), and return the predicted nutritional data.
 This approach wouldn't be very accurate given the limited number of features, and the many targets that I hoped to predict.
 In the end, I decided that simply looking up a similar food item for it's nutritional data online would've been the simplier and more logical approach.
 The project then pivoted.
 In this new model, I would take all of the nutritional data about a food item, and precict what type/category a food item belonged to.

 The purpose of this model is explore the similarities and differences between the foods we get at resturants.
 If we supply a machine learning model with all of the nutritional facts of a piece of food, as well as the resturant that the item came from, can it correctly predict what category of food that we purchased (ie, Hamburger, shake, fries, etc).
+A model like this could be helpful for a researcher who would like to run a data analysis on a set comprised of uncategorized nutritional data.
+Our model could go through and categorized the food in the dataset automatically for them.

 ## Data
 ### Collection and Cleaning